 Let’s break down the key elements that make a photo shareable:

-Now, let’s compare two scenarios, and imagine you’re at a family gathering.
-In one photo, you snap a quick, poorly lit shot of everyone huddled together.
+Now imagine you’re at a family gathering.
+In one scenario, you snap a quick, poorly lit shot of everyone huddled together.

 In another, you take a moment to compose the shot, find the best light, and focus on the expressions and interactions.
 Which one do you think people will want to share?